tomeru/inferReward/README.md

 # inferReward

-This README outlines the details of a probabilistic programming model for an infant development experiment run by Shari Liu, Tomer Ullman and Elizabeth Spelke.
+This README refers to probabilistic programming model for an infant development experiment run by Shari Liu, Tomer Ullman and Elizabeth Spelke.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things properly installed on your computer:

 * [webchurch](https://github.com/probmods/webchurch)